k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 New or updated Fabric project implementations must be deployed to the server.

-Deploying into non development servers shall eb done carefully, verifying that the right changes will be applied.
+Deploying into non-development servers shall be done carefully, verifying that the right changes will be applied.
 Verification can be human code-reviews, as well as tools the perform 3rd-party dependency vulnerability checks and code analysis for quality & security.

 Such deployment, which is not done from the [Fabric Studio](/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md), is called "Offline Deploy", where Fabric provides 2 main methods for doing it: